Eliseo-AI/Covid-19-Col/README.md

 In a second step, the file was updated, moving to March 24 as the starting point, 2021, they include data such as: age, gender, department, municipality, patient's status, date of diagnosis, date of symptoms , recovery date, and other information per patient, there is no name or identification number of the patients.

+## Installation guide
+If you use conda, you can install:

+   * conda install pandas
+   * conda install seaborn
+   * conda install numpy

+If you use pip, you can install:

+   * pip install pandas
+   * pip install seaborn
+   * pip install numpy

 ## Files
 For this project, three downloaded files were used in the directions given under, the first one must be downloaded directly from the page described above, in addition, both the page and the file are in Spanish.